FAQ

 Faults maybe be both conductors and screens (isolators) for solutions.

 There are about five small faults identified within the uranium deposit area.
 Preliminary hydrogeological tests demonstrate no leakage through faults.
-Potential faults impact will be studied in more details in future.
+Potential faults impact will be carefully studied in more details in future.

 The presence of cross-flows and spillage is determined by geophysical survey methods and analysis of solution composition in monitoring wells.